VernierCorrections/Naval-Gunfire-Tools.jl/README.md

 This is a revision of my earlier external ballistics script, rewritten entirely in the Julia programming language, and utilizing a Vern9 ODE solver.
+Admittedly this version has room for improvement via more extensive use of vectorized code, but should run faster than my previous MATLAB script, and possesses new features (such as displaying a range table).

 # To-Do
 Higher-order gravity terms using automatic differentiation.